HADASKAHANA1/YOUTUBE/README.md

 6. npm install uuid

+7. run the following commans:
+   cd public
+   mkdir uploads
+   cd ..

-7. Run the Server
+8. Run the Server
 Before running the React project, you need to start the server that connects to MongoDB: node app.js

-8. open new terminal.
+9. open new terminal.
 Run the Project

     a.
 Run the following commands in the terminal: